 Think of it this way: compounding is using time as a reservoir of energy.

 Why do I say this?
 Well, if you think about it, what’s happening in compounding is you’re doing a little, but repeatedly.
 Over and over and over again, with no immediately visible results (which is the bit that is so difficult).
-But with time (where the magic happens) you somehow at some point it blows up.
+But with time (where the magic happens), a point comes when it “suddenly” blows up.
 In the money exercise you go from 1 to 10 million pounds within just the last three days—that is, it takes you 27 days to get to about the level of your friend who took the million and ran, but in the next two days you’re at more than ten times their wealth.

 It’s an explosion.

 In a sense, what’s happening is time acting as sort of a reservoir of energy.
 During the time your actions seemed to not produce results, they weren’t being lost.
-They were being stored up to be, being accumulated, and then when it reaches a critical mass—boom.
+They were being preserved, being accumulated, and then when the whole thing reaches critical mass—boom.